runtimeverification/k/.github/ISSUE_TEMPLATE/-kip----k-improvement-proposal.md

 Example K Code
 --------------

-Provide a small K-psuedocode example of what you would like to be able to say.
+Provide a small, complete, and self-contained example of what you would like to be able to say in K.
+Try to make it so that your example would `kompile` correctly if this feature were implemented.

 Example:

 I would like to be able to use `foo` instead of `syntax` for declaring AST nodes:

 ```
+module MYMODULE
+  imports BOOL

   foo    Bar ::= "newBar" [function]
+  syntax Bar ::= "anotherBar"
+endmodule
 ```

 Documentation